kashifumair125/task_manager_flutter_whatbytes/README.md

 # Task Management App

+## 📱 App Overview

 A simple task management app for gig workers that allows users to create, update, delete, and view tasks.
-Built with Flutter and Firebase, this project follows Clean Architecture principles and uses Riverpod for state management.
+Built with Flutter and Firebase, this project is designed to be a practical and intuitive tool for managing daily tasks.

-## Features
+## ✨ Features Implemented

 - **User Authentication**: Secure sign-up and login with email/password and Google Sign-In via Firebase Authentication.
 - **Task Management (CRUD)**: Create, read, update, and delete tasks with ease.